Time acceleration causes inaccuracy in orbit recalculation on encounter/escape

 Kerbal Alarm Clock ( http://kerbalspaceport.com/kerbal-alarm-clock-2/ ) can stop time acceleration when approaching encounter/escape.

-#1 Updated by voneiden about 1 year ago
+#1 Updated by voneiden over 1 year ago

 Bug still relevant at 0.22, discussed here

-#2 Updated by willglynn about 1 year ago
+#2 Updated by willglynn over 1 year ago

 Please address this.
 It doesn't seem difficult to prevent the simulation from streaking through SOI boundaries at high warp and breaking carefully-crafted intercept trajectories.
 Veteran players drop out of warp for SOI changes out of necessity -- Scott Manley noted this just yesterday and then screwed it up -- a survival tactic new players quickly learn once they've been harmed.
 Fixing this issue will improve every single player's experience in every single mission beyond low Kerbin orbit.